aws/aws-fpga/README.md

 * The build stage uses Xilinx's Vivado tool set.
 You should have an installed Vivado and Vivado License Manager (See [Release Notes](./RELEASE_NOTES.md) for details on the version).
 * Executing `aws s3 <action>` and `aws ec2 create-fpga-image` require having AWS CLI installed, having an active AWS account, and the server/instance has been configured with your credentials and AWS region via `aws configure` command line.
 * AWS offers FPGA Developer AMI with all Xilinx's Vivado tools and AWS CLI pre-installed.

-* We recommend executing the following steps inside a [`screen`](https://www.gnu.org/software/screen/manual/screen.html) window to avoid interrupting the DCP generation command (`Step #7`) which can take up to several hours.
+**NOTE**: The DCP generation (`Step 7`) can take up to several hours to complete.
+We recommend that you initiate the generation in a way that prevents interruption.
+For example, if working on a remote machine, we recommend using window management tools such as [`screen`](https://www.gnu.org/software/screen/manual/screen.html) to mitigate potential network disconnects.

 ```
 $ git clone https://github.com/aws/aws-fpga   # Step 1: Download the HDK and SDK code